 Philosophers generally agree that, even if DMR were true without qualification, it would not directly follow that MMR is true.
 In particular, if moral disagreements could be resolved rationally for the most part, then disagreement-based arguments for MMR would be undermined, and there would be little incentive to endorse the position.
 Such resolvability, at least in principle, is what moral objectivism would lead us to expect.
 One of the main points of contention between proponents of MMR and their objectivist critics concerns the possibility of rationally resolving moral disagreements.
 It might be thought that the defender of MMR needs to show conclusively that the moral disagreements identified in DMR cannot be rationally resolved, or again that the moral objectivist must show conclusively that they can be.
 Neither is a reasonable expectation.
 Indeed, it is unclear what would count as conclusively arguing for either conclusion.
 The center of the debate concerns what plausibly may be expected.
 Adherents of MMR attempt to show why rational resolution is an unlikely prospect, while their objectivist critics try to show why to a large extent this is likely, or at least not unlikely.

 Moral objectivists can allow that there are special cases in which moral disagreements cannot be rationally resolved, for example on account of vagueness or indeterminacy in the concepts involved.
 Their main claim is that ordinarily there is a rational basis for overcoming disagreements (not that people would actually come to agree).
 Objectivists maintain that, typically, at least one party in a moral disagreement accepts the moral judgment on account of some factual or logical mistake, and that revealing such mistakes would be sufficient to rationally resolve the disagreement.
 They suggest that whatever genuine moral disagreements there are usually can be resolved in this fashion.
 In addition, objectivists sometimes offer an analysis of why people make such mistakes.
 For example, people may be influenced by passion, prejudice, ideology, self-interest, and the like.
 In general, objectivists think, insofar as people set these influences aside, and are reasonable and well-informed, there is generally a basis for resolving their moral differences.
-(They might also say that at least some agreements about moral truths reflect the fact that, with respect to matters pertaining to these truths, people generally have been reasonable and well-informed.)
+However, though these claims are often made, it is another matter to establish empirically that self-interest is the source of disagreement, and it has been argued that there are considerable obstacles to doing this (see Seipel 2020a).
+(Objectivists might also say that at least some agreements about moral truths reflect the fact that, with respect to matters pertaining to these truths, people generally have been reasonable and well-informed.)

 Proponents of MMR are unimpressed by these responses.
 They may say that the Davidsonian account cannot assure sufficient common ground to resolve conflicts between moral frameworks (or to ensure that there is really only one framework), and that MacIntyre’s approach is likely to work at best only in some cases.
 And they usually consider debates about the Kantian and Aristotelian arguments to be as difficult to resolve rationally as the conflicts between moral frameworks the relativists originally invoked.
 They may add that the fact that moral objectivists disagree among themselves about which objectivist theory is correct is further indication of the difficulty of resolving fundamental moral conflicts.